Rural communities often face challenges in maintaining an adequate health workforce, making it difficult to

 - Budgeting for retention, something that is often not done but is extremely important

-- Interviewing the candidate and his or her spouse, if any, to determine how closely they match the community and the culture
+- Interviewing the candidate and meeting his or her spouse, if any, to determine how closely they match the

 - Preparing for the site visit